chunhualiao/autoPar-demo/README.md

 rose_?*.c/C: the generated file, with OpenMP directives inserted if feasible.

-*.out: the command lines and screen output, explaining why some loops cannot be parallized when possible.
+*.out: the screen output, explaining why some loops cannot be parallized when possible.

 *.patch: the patch files generated